banner obs studio streaming live

 OBS Studio on Raspberry Pi

-If you use the latest Raspberry Pi OS version (Bullseye), then OBS Studio is available in the default repository, and the installation is pretty straightforward.
+If you’re using the latest Raspberry Pi OS (bookworm) or Raspberry Pi OS Legacy (bullseye), then OBS Studio is available in the default repository, and the installation is pretty straightforward.

-But if you use Raspberry Pi OS Buster / Legacy, it’s not available.
+But if you’re using an older OS, it’s a bit different.
 The previous solution I explained in this guide was to compile the application from the source.
 But it was long, complicated, and the instructions became quickly obsolete with all changes in the source code.

-On an old Raspberry Pi OS version, the easiest option is to use Pi-Apps, that will do everything for you.
-I’ll give you the two methods in this article.
+On an old Raspberry Pi OS version, the easiest option is to use Pi-Apps to do everything for you.
+I’ll be covering both installation methods in this article.

-OBS Studio is not really optimized for Raspberry Pi, so I strongly recommend a Raspberry Pi 4 4 GB or 8 GB on Amazon to follow this tutorial.
+OBS Studio is not really optimized for Raspberry Pi, so I strongly recommend a Raspberry Pi 5, Pi 4 with 4 GB memory, or Pi 4 with 8 GB memory to follow this tutorial.

-If you want to try on Raspberry Pi 3B+, it could work if you create a swap file (I didn’t have one in my tests on Pi 4).
+If you want to try on Raspberry Pi 3B+, it could work if you create a swap file (I didn’t use swap in my tests on Pi 4).

-Here is how to create it (in a terminal or via SSH):
+Here’s how to create a swap file (in a terminal or via SSH):

 sudo dd if=/dev/zero of=/var/swap2 bs=1024 count=1000000